GFWC Mount Dora Woman's Club, Inc.

 Members participate in Tuesday Night Trivia, where they can put their knowledge to the test.
 This weekly event provides an opportunity to enjoy dinner and have fun with Club members.

-Members enjoy a lovely afternoon at the June Salad Social hosted by the Hospitality Committee
+Members enjoy a lovely afternoon at the September Salad Social hosted by the Hospitality Committee

 It looks like our members had a great time at the Old Bag Bingo event organized by the Hospitality Committee in July!